3 Steps to Help Your Kids through their Worst Meltdowns

 Think about when you are really mad or stressed to your limit.
 Do you lash out without thinking of the consequences?
 How can we expect children to?

-NOTE: The first 2 steps can happen simultaneously within 10-20 seconds – with some practice.
-However, many parents need some help with this, especially if you have some deeply rooted triggers that are difficult to move through on your own.
-See How to Prevent Meltdowns and Create Peace in Your Family.
+NOTE: This first step can happen within 10-20 seconds – with some practice.
+However, many parents need some help with this, especially if you find it difficult to move through your own feelings.

 Once you feel a bit calmer, you can focus on your child with more clarity and compassion.